 - A writing sample of up to 2500 words

-- Evidence of English language competency.
-Students are required to demonstrate proficiency at the higher level, as detailed at on the language requirements.
+- Evidence of English language proficiency.
+Students are required to demonstrate proficiency at the University’s higher level, as detailed in the language requirements.

 You should also arrange for the following to be sent directly to email@example.com: